stef-codes/booktap-frontend/README.md

 This project runs with a Vanilla Javascript front-end found in this repository and a Rails backend with a Postgres database.
 Bootstrap is used for styling.

+https://booktap.netlify.app/ (It takes some time to load.
+But it's worth the wait. 😊)

 ## Installation

 Make sure you start the Rails backend here: